patrickjames242/react-extend-components/README.md

    </>
 }
 ```

-Here, we can add a ref to the button inside the component as well as outside the component without having to worry about forwarding the ref or merging the two refs together.
+The library automatically gives the users of the component access to the all the props of the underlying component and merges those with the props provided within the component.

-Also, the library automatically gives the users of the component access to the all the props of the underlying component and merges those with the props provided within the component.
+Also, we can add a ref to the button inside the component as well as outside the component without having to worry about forwarding the ref or merging the two refs together.

 ## Customizing Props